denmei/gimprove-client/README.md

 [Gimprove-Website](http://www.gimprove.com).

 ## Project Overview
-Gimprove is a lightweight system built to digitalize fitness equipment.
+Gimprove is a lightweight system built to digitize fitness equipment.
 Once installed on regular machines, Gimprove allows users to automatically track all relevant keyfigures of their activities such as the number of repetitions or the weight used.
 Users get feedback in realtime and can analyze their progress in the Gimprove App.
 For more information about Gimprove, visit the [Gimprove-Website](http://www.gimprove.com).